-Insalata di limone — or lemon salad — is a vibrant, fresh salad that acts as the perfect accompaniment when spooned over charred meat, roasted seafood or crusty bread.
+Insalata di limone — or lemon salad — is a vibrant, fresh salad that acts as the perfect accompaniment when spooned over grilled seafood (or roasted meat or even crusty bread).

-A lemon salad may not sound appealing, but the combination of thinly sliced lemons, fresh mint, fruity olive oil, and red pepper addings surprising depth and complexity.
+A lemon salad may not sound appealing, but the combination of thinly sliced lemons, fresh mint, fruity olive oil, garlic, and red pepper yields a surprisingly flavorful salad.

 With any dish made up of few ingredients, use the best quality lemons you can find.
 I like to opt for Meyer or variegated pink lemons due to their milder peel and flavor.